 The creation of every one of our essences has been accompanied by one or more of our border collies, so we thought you’d like to meet our team of expert helpers.

-All of our border collies are rescue dogs with very different background stories.
+All of our border collies are and have been rescue dogs with very different background stories.
 They have all grown up with essences.
-And together, we have created these magical essences to share with you, from our beautiful country garden here in Kent, England.
+And together, we have created these magical essences to share with you, from our beautiful country garden in Kent, England.

 Grand Master Bas